 \section{Conclusions, Limitations, and Future Work}

 In this paper, we proposed MA-RAG, a novel framework that iteratively evolves both external evidence and internal reasoning history within an agentic refinement loop to steer test-time scaling for complex medical reasoning.
-At each round, the Solver Agent samples multiple candidate responses, the Retrieval Agent transforms semantic conflicts among candidates into actionable queries to retrieve external evidence, and the Ranking Agent optimizes history reasoning traces to enhance in-context learning.
+At each round, the solver agent samples multiple candidate responses, the retrieval agent transforms semantic conflict among candidates into actionable queries to retrieve external evidence, and the ranking agent optimizes history reasoning traces to enhance in-context learning.
 Extensive experiments verified MA-RAG's consistent superiority over a variety of test-time scaling and RAG baselines.

-Despite strong performance gains, MA-RAG incurs higher inferent-time cost due to its multi-round agentic refinement.
-The effectiveness of our retrieval agent is upper bounded by the coverage and quality of the underlying medical corpus.
+Nevertheless, the inference-time cost of multi-round agentic refinement remains a limitation, and retrieval effectiveness is inherently constrained by the coverage and quality of the underlying medical corpus.
 Future work may extend MA-RAG to a more general agentic paradigm by incorporating richer tools such as web-scale search, structured medical databases, or external reasoning modules to broaden evidence access.
-Also, the potential of our ranking agent is inherently tied to the accuracy of response quality estimation.
-Developing more reliable evaluations remains an important direction to further unlock the benefits of iterative reasoning and context optimization.
+Developing more reliable response quality estimation methods is also crucial, as the ranking agent's potential is inherently tied to evaluation accuracy.